scipy-lectures/scientific-python-lectures/intro/language/first_steps.rst

     >>> 2*b
     'hellohello'

-Two objects ``a`` and ``b`` have been defined above.
-Note that one does not declare the type of an object before assigning its value.
+Two variables ``a`` and ``b`` have been defined above.
+Note that one does not declare the type of an variable before assigning its value.
 In C, conversely, one should write:

 .. sourcecode:: c